VirtusLab/git-machete/docs/source/cli_help/github.rst

 ``retarget-pr``:

   Sets the base of the current branch's PR to upstream (parent) branch, as seen by git machete (see ``git machete show up``).

+``sync``:

+  Synchronizes with the remote repository:

+    1. checks out open PRs for the current user associated with the Github token and also traverses the chain of pull requests upwards, adding branches one by one to git-machete and checks them out locally as well,
+    2. deletes unmanaged branches,
+    3. deletes untracked managed branches that have no downstream branch.

+  Equivalent of ``git machete clean --checkout-my-github-prs``.

 **Environment variables (all subcommands):**